 When to ask for help

 You don't need to tackle finances on your own.
-A certified financial advisor can help you measure the current health of your finances, such as calculating if have enough saved for your cross-country vacation or if you're contributing enough to your retirement fund.
+A financial advisor can help you measure the current health of your finances, such as calculating if you have enough saved for your cross-country vacation or if you're contributing enough to your retirement fund.
 It can be easier to set goals together as a couple when you see the complete financial picture.

 Discussing finances with your partner is well worth the effort to ensure you're both on the same page about money goals.
 A joint bank account might be an integral part of this effort, depending on your situation.
 Whether you and your partner choose a joint account or not, it's important to have honest financial discussions often.